Announcement & How I Afford Travel Blogger Burnout

 I’ve had many past jobs that paid me to travel.
 Travel blogging and YouTube is not one of them.
 In many ways, my blog is similar to the 9-5 cubicle job that many want to escape from.
 I have regular responsibilities and have to perform with quality content.
 With one big difference though… I don’t get a paycheck for my work hours.
 It’s hard not to want to hate myself for doing that to myself… for being a slave to you, to myself, to this blog entity that’s swallowed my life and free time.

-But I also believe in what I’m doing to promote female solo travel and empowering DIY travelers.
+But I also believe in what I’m doing to encouraging confidence in female solo travel and empowering independent travelers.

 This obviously isn’t a smart or sustainable business model for GRRRLTRAVELER (since 2008) as a source of inspiration, empowerment and information for many travelers and solo traveling women.